Mithgol/fidorest/README.md

 * `passthrough` — *(boolean)* `true` if the Fidonet system works with this area in passthrough mode (i.e. messages of the area are only delivered to the subscribed Fidonet systems, but afterwards they are not stored on this system and thus an archive of messages is not available); `false` if messages are stored on the system.

 * `description` — *(string or null)* the echomail area's description (or `null` if the description was not given in the Fidonet system's configuration).

+### GET /areadetails/:areaname

+As in the previous requests, the path is relative to the root directory of FidoREST.

+It requests **detailed metadata of the designated echomail area.**

+The request's keyword (for the `abilites` array) is `'areadetails'`.

+The response is one of the following JSON objects:

+* if the echomail area is not present on the system, `{ notFound: true }`

+* if the echomail area works in passthrough mode (i.e. messages of the area are only delivered to the subscribed Fidonet systems, but afterwards they are not stored on the system and thus an archive of messages is not available), `{ passthrough: true }`

+* otherwise an object with the following property:
+   * `messages` — the number of echomail messages in the designated echomail area.

+**Note: ** the response cannot report the number of unread messages because the request is anonymous.

 ## Testing FidoREST